solfang/solfang.github.io/_posts/2022-10-23-tradingded.md

+---
+layout: post
-Title: Trading is dead!
+title:  Trading is dead!
 Or is it?
+published: false
+tags: BDO
+---

 ------------------------------------

 Disclaimer: This is not a guide on how to set up a trade empire.
 Rather, I aim to give you realistic expectations for how much profit can be made with trading, outline the required setup and my recommendations for which playstyle trading can make sense.